 I think this is my last holiday baking adventure.
 I’m tempted to dress up some of my rice krispies in holiday cuteness, and if I do, I’ll share the recipe with you.
 Otherwise, I think I’ll phone it in and hang up my apron until Christmas Eve when we make homemade snickerdoodles.
 Which reminds me–I really need to put the recipe on here, but I’m making no promises as I can’t guarantee my family will want me to set up a photo shoot, or if we’ll have time!
 I promise I will get to it eventually.
 What do you guys leave out for Santa?

 I hope that this helps you have one more cookie in your holiday baking arsenal, and that you are enjoying this last magical week before the big day.
+And if you can have nuts, these Gluten Free White Chocolate Macadamia Nut Cookies could be a fun variation too from fellow blogger There is Life After Wheat.

 Sending lots of love, dairy-free white chocolate and craisins your way.
 Happy Christmas week dear readers!